squaredup/samples/dashboards/README.md

 There are a couple of tips specific to sharing a dashboard or tile...

-1. Dashboards may contain sensitive data.
-Ensure you remove/replace this before submitting.
+1. Dashboards may contain **sensitive data**.
+Ensure you replace this with a useful placeholder before submitting.
+You should check for...
+    - Keys or credentials stored in headers/URLs/scripts.
+    - The names of servers / networks / resources referenced in scopes, queries and tile names.
+    - URLs contained in queries, row links or task buttons.
+    - Any other information that specifically identifies your environment or provides access to it.
-2. Where a dashboard references a specific object or list of objects in your environment, make sure you call this out in the readme with guidance on what to update.
+2. Where you've inserted placeholders per the previous point, make sure you call this out in your readme with guidance on what to update.
-3. Where a dashboard references a group or class from a specific SCOM management pack, make sure you call this out in the readme.
+3. Where a SCOM dashboard references a group or class from a specific management pack, make sure you call this out in the readme.
-3. Dashboards that use WebAPI or PowerShell tiles may contain a JSON block called `_signing`.
+4. Dashboards that use WebAPI or PowerShell tiles may contain a JSON block called `_signing`.
 You should remove this before submitting.
+5. Open Access should be disabled by default.
+Either make this change in SquaredUp before copying your JSON, or update the `"openAccess"` code block in the footer.

 > **NOTE:**  If you're really stuck and need to ask a question, head over to [Community Answers](https://community.squaredup.com/) or the [SquaredUp KB](https://support.squaredup.com/).